Yuzhuo-li/TEENA/README.md

 #### **To install TEENA, be sure to have the appropriate rights and run.**

 ----------------------------------------------------------------
-#### If there are any issues with installation, please refer to the installation guide on the official website:
+#### If you have any issues with installation, please refer to the installation guide on their official website:

 bedtools: `https://bedtools.readthedocs.io/en/latest/content/installation.html`